|

 in the patterns of behavior in children from these homes and

-the children of alcoholics.
 The truth of addicts is they

 don't just jeopardize their own happiness and life, but the